-This classic-looking long table has a textured floating panel at the top, which is attached to the frame members with traditional mitered, mortise-and-tenon joints.
+This table has a textured floating panel at the top, which is attached to the frame members with traditional mitered, mortise-and-tenon joints.
 Since the table is so long, the body is supported by three legs in front and three in the back.
-Long tenons from the legs penetrate completely through to the surface of the top to give good support.
-Each drawer front is carved with a ribbon-shaped beaded recessed section inside which is carved in relief a pointed-leaf motif, with a long and narrow iron pull in its center that can be locked to a ring on a lower frame stretcher.
+Long tenons from the legs penetrate through to the surface of the top to give good support.
+Each drawer front is carved with a beaded ribbon-shaped recessed section inside which is carved in relief a pointed-leaf motif, with a long and narrow iron pull in its center that can be locked to a ring on a lower frame stretcher.
 All metal-ware is original.
 Below each drawer is a plain panel behind which hides a secret compartment.
 Subdividing frame members are molded to sharp ridges on both sides.
 A long apron in front is separated by the middle leg into two sections, with each section pieced with a scrolling grass motif.
 An elaborate openwork carving of scrolling-leaf design is done on the long spandrel going down each side of the leg in front.
 The table has a recessed panel on each side, with a stretcher below it.
 This long coffer shows a balance and elegance the elite class of old favors.

-The coffer has been restored to its archaic beauty with cleaning and application of the natural ‘lac’ from the lacquer trees that flourish in Shanxi.
-This lac not only restored the natural luster to the wood, it also helps to preserve the wood, making it ready to face the next 100 years!
+This coffer was found in Shanxi in the early stage of China opening to the West.
+It showed a grayish patina of old age, with much of its dark lacquer faded but otherwise survived in excellent condition.
+The coffer was restored to its archaic beauty with cleaning and application of the natural ‘lac’ from the lacquer trees that flourish in Shanxi.
+This lac not only restored the natural luster to the wood, it also helps to preserve the wood.